 Included with the ROW assessment is an additional assessment for the annual operation and maintenance of the city’s above-standard lighting system.
 The charge pays for electricity, repair, replacement and painting of decorative street lighting fixtures in above-standard lighting districts downtown and in outlying commercial areas.
 Only properties currently located in above-standard lighting districts are billed for this service.
 Only invoices showing a charge under “Class 7” are subject to the above-standard lighting assessment.

 The amount charged to a specific property is calculated by multiplying the appropriate rate by the property’s frontage along the city street or alley (the assessable frontage).

 For example, for a typical residential property with 48 feet of assessable frontage on a residential street (Class 3) and 48 feet of frontage on an alley (Class 4), the total assessment would be 48 X $3.80 plus 48 X $0.86, for a total assessment of $223.68.

 The recommended and proposed rates are available on the ROW Public Hearing Notice below.

 What if I think my assessment is incorrect?

 Where can I get a copy of the public hearing notice for the ROW assessment?

 The City does not reprint public hearing notices.
-Below is a sample notice that provides the relevant information for the public hearings scheduled to ratify assessment rates for 2015 services and to consider proposed assessment rates and service levels for the 2016 program.
-The 2016/2017 Notice will be available in September, 2016.
+Below is a sample notice that provides the relevant information for the public hearings scheduled to ratify assessment rates for 2016 services and to consider proposed assessment rates and service levels for the 2017 program.
+The 2016/2017 Notice was mailed in September, 2016.